AaliyanK/shopify-image-repository/README.md

-# shopify-image-repository
-Winter 2022 Shopify Developer Intern Challenge: Build an Image Repository
+# Winter 2022 Shopify Developer Intern Challenge: Build an Image Repositoryy

 Hello Shopify!
 My name is Aaliyan Kapadia and this is my repo for the Developer Image Repository Project!